-So likewise Bristow, teaching his scholar how to grapple with the Protestants, teacheth him thus:-that he must "first get the proud heretics out of the weak and false castle of only scripture," (do you not observe his reverence?
-He calls the scripture "weak and false;" os durum et impium! †) "and bring him into the plain field of traditions; and then the cowards will run."
-That is, Set the pope in the throne, and Christ at his footstool; and then no doubt of the victory.
-For, you must know, the pope hath the plenitude of all power, to mint and stamp traditions, to allow miracles, and to expound councils and fathers as he pleaseth; and then all is our own.
-(Bristow, ult.
-"Motive.")
+So likewise Bristow teaching his Scholar how to grapple with the Protestants, teacheth him thus; That he must first get the proud Hereticks out of the weak and false castle of only Scripture, (do you not observe his reverence? he calls the Scripture weak and false, Os durum & impium!) and bring him into the plain sield of Traditions, and then the cowards will run; i.e. set the Pope in the Throne, and Christ at his Foot-stool, and then no doubt of the victory.
+For you must know the Pope hath the plenitude of all Power, to mint and stamp Traditions, to allow Miracles, and to expound Councils and Fathers as he pleaseth, and then all is our own.
+Bristom ult.
+Mot.

-I am weary of this: it were endless to repeat their blasphemies in advancing the Papacy, and abusing scripture.
-I will name but one doctor more, when I have told you a story out of a good author.
-About the year 1523, seven years after Luther began to preach, they were so mad against the scriptures, and so vexed at the light, "that they burned two Austin friars at Brussels only for this,-that they preferred the scriptures above the pope's decrees."
-There appears nothing else in the history: Cùm in eo persisterent, damnati sunt capitis et exusti.† Send men out of the world in fiery flames, because they will prefer Christ the Lord above the pope!-this is somewhat hard.
+Iam weary of this, it were endless to repeat their Blasphemies in advancing the Papacy, and abusing Scripture.
+I will name but one Doctor more, when I have told you a Story out of a good Author.
+About the year 1523, seven years after Luther began to preach, they were so mad against the Scriptures, and so vexed at the light, that they burned two Austin Friars at Brussels, only for this, that they preferred the Scriptures above the Popes Decrees.
+There appears nothing else in the History, Cum in eo persisterent, damnati sunt capitis & exusti; Sleidan.
+Commen. lib.4.
+Send men out of the World in stery slames, because they will prefer Christ the Lord above the Pope! this is somewhat hard.